 Qualifying and Requesting IRS First Time Penalty Abatement Waiver

 First-time penalty abatement (FTA) is when the IRS removes penalties from your tax debt.
 That includes penalties for failure to file, failure to pay, and failure to deposit.
 The IRS also removes interest related to those penalties.
+It applies to the tax periods ending after December 31st, 2000.

 Which Penalties Does the First Time Penalty Abatement Cover?